The Yang-Baxter integrability of the critical Ising chain: Introduction

 \subsection{Summary of results}

 Due to use of non-local Majorana $R$-matrices, a number of properties of integrable systems require a derivation as we cannot assume the results for the local counterparts.
 This makes the paper quite dense.
 Thus this little section serves as a guide to the main results that a casual reader can easily look up to. \begin{enumerate} \item Solutions for the Yang-Baxter equation form the backbone of this work.
 The constant Majorana braid operator is given by \eqref{eq:P-Majorana}.
-This operator resembles a permutation type operator.
-The spectral parameter dependent braided $R$-matrix can be found in \eqref{eq:R-spec-Majorana-braided}.
+This operator resembles a permutation type operator. {The additive $R$-matrix that we construct reduces to this operator when the spectral parameter goes to 0.
+As this operator is not the usual permutation operator, we consider this $R$-matrix as non-regular, simply because it does not fit the usual definition of regularity.} This spectral parameter dependent braided $R$-matrix can be found in \eqref{eq:R-spec-Majorana-braided}.
 Two equivalent versions of the non-braided form of the latter is in \eqref{eq:R-matrix-form1-form2}.
 The non-braided $R$-matrix is used in subsequent sections to show the integrability of the critical Ising chain. \item The $RTT$ relation [also known as intertwining relation] underlies the integrability of the Hamiltonians derived from the $R$-matrices.
 The proof is shown in \eqref{eq:proof-RTT}.
 Following this the integrability can be proved by tracing out auxiliary space indices.
 This is detailed in equations \ref{eq:T-odd-even} through \ref{eq:TMcom}. \item The transfer matrix constructed out of the Majoranas is central to the rest of the paper.
 Writing this in different forms sheds light on different aspects of the critical Ising chain.
 The first form, useful for deriving the Hamiltonian is shown in \eqref{eq:transfer-matrix-lambda0}.
 This can also be recast as a translation operator on the space of Majoranas as in \eqref{eq:Majorana-translation-unitary}.
 To relate the latter to the Kramers-Wannier duality it is useful to rewrite this as \eqref{eq:Majorana-translation-KW}. \item The local Hamiltonian in terms of the Majorana fermions derived from the transfer matrices is in \eqref{eq:kitaevH-antiperiodic}.
 This can be related to the Ising model in the spin basis using a slightly altered Jordan-Wigner transform in \eqref{eq:JW-transform}. \item The Kramers-Wannier duality symmetry can be derived from the Majorana transfer matrix as shown in \eqref{eq:KW-duality-operator}. \item The boost operator method is generalized to find that the general form of the higher conserved charges is given by \eqref{eq:general-Qp}.
 This is proved using induction in Sec. \ref{sec:boost}. \end{enumerate}